 When applying to Oxbridge in the UK, student will likely sit an interview with the relevant admissions panel.
 Other UK universities won’t request an interview unless it is a specialised institution such as a drama or music school where you’d be offered an audition.
-In the US, colleges don’t require interviews as part of the admissions process.
-On rare occasions a student may be asked to meet an alumni but this won’t happen often.
+In the US many colleges do require an alumni interview.

 The two most notable deadlines to consider when applying to UK universities are 15th October (For Oxbridge, Medicine courses etc.) and 15th January for all UCAS applications.
 In America, there are various deadlines that are met such as early decision, early application and regular decision – these all happen depending on the individual institution.
 When applying for a UK university, a student is effectively proving their suitability for the course, based on their A Level choices/grades and personal statement.
 In America, as student is proving their suitability for college based on their education, extra curriculars and personal attributes combines.
 References from teachers aren’t always necessary for UCAS, but most Headmasters will provide these.
 References in the USA from high school teachers and professors are very important and can often sway the decision-making process by college admissions panels.

 When comparing top American and UK universities, the acceptance rates into the likes of Harvard, Princeton, Oxford and Cambridge differ.
-In 2017, Ivy League acceptance rates were at an average of 9.15% across all eight universities.
-Specifically, the early admission rates of acceptance for Harvard, Princeton and Columbia ranged between 18.3% – 19.2%.
-In the same year, acceptance rates for Oxford and Cambridge were around 20% — 20.3%.
+In 2022, Ivy League acceptance rates were at an average of 6% across all eight universities.
+Specifically, the early admission rates of acceptance for Harvard, Princeton and Columbia ranged between 5-8%.
+In the same year, acceptance rates for Oxford and Cambridge were around 18% and 21% respectively.
 Does this mean it’s easier to get into Oxbridge than an Ivy League university?
 Not necessarily.
 Overall, Ivy League universities receive thousands more applications every year than Oxbridge, perhaps because the USA is just so much larger than the UK and has a much larger population of prospective students.

 Perhaps the most notable difference between studying in the USA or the UK, is the time it takes to complete a degree.
 In general, degree programs in the US take about one year longer than programs in the UK.
 Courses are shorter in the UK because the course programs are generally much more focused than in the US.